 Both external and internal speakers are invited to the School of Geography, Geology and the Environment to present the latest results of their research.
 Everyone is invited, so please come along!

 Surveillance Anxiety in the Smart City: Learning from Music Festivals - Dr Jeremy Crampton, Associate Editor, Dialogues in Human Geography and Professor of Urban Data Analysis, Newcastle University, UK

 - 20 February 2019, 1.00pm-2.00pm, F75a Bennett Building (Geography)

 Music festivals have often been places of freedom where attendees have been able to escape the governance of everyday social norms and assert a desired self.
 However, festivals have recently had to grapple with a number of high-profile incidents including deaths, drug confiscations, pick-pockets and a mass shooting.
 As a result, they have rapidly introduced new smart security measures into formerly less-policed spaces.
 Given the rapidity of these measures, I ask if festivals can provide important lessons about surveillance in the smart city.
 I will present the results of a preliminary survey of festival-goers which examines attitudes around surveillance anxiety.
 Although a significant proportion of respondents reported they experience surveillance anxiety, men, women and non-binary people differed markedly in their attitudes to surveillance.
 These findings indicate we need to think more carefully about the effects of surveillance in the smart city.

-Title TBC - Dr Daanish Mustafa, Reader in Politics and Environment, Department of Geography, King’s College London
+From planting soft Pakistan to how articulated experience of non-human life animate development - Dr Daanish Mustafa, Reader in Politics and Environment, Department of Geography, King’s College London

 - 27 February 2019, 1.00pm-2.00pm, F75a Bennett Building (Geography)